–Expedition Kayaking —

 - Carry heavy kayaks and gear up and down the beach (this is often the most physically demanding part of the trip)

 - Use the inter-tidal area for low-impact toilet use.
-This is a wilderness area and there are limited facilities in the areas we visit.
+This is a wilderness area and there are limited – no facilities (outhouses) in the areas we visit.

 - No red meat – no additional cost